 - Understand how past experiences can affect their feelings and beliefs

-With CBT residential treatment, specialists at Clearbrook Treatment Centers are able to help patients identify their current problems rather than dwell on the past.
+Specialists at our Clearbrook facility can help patients identify their current problems rather than dwell on the past.
 By doing so, they’re taking a proactive approach to change negative thinking and behavior and support their recovery.

-Our Clearbrook rehab offers various Massachusetts drug rehab programs to cater to each patient and to guide them through their recovery.
-Those in our addiction or residential mental health program will have access to our CBT program as well as our other drug therapy programs.
+Clearbrook Treatment Centers caters to each patient and guides them through their recovery.
+Those receiving addiction or residential mental health care at our facility will have access to our CBT program as well as our other drug therapy programs.

 Cognitive behavioral therapy programs are just one of the many methods we utilize to help those who are struggling with addiction or mental illness find relief.
-CBT can be used to treat a variety of ailments and has also become a more common treatment for conditions like schizophrenia and psychosis, with the goal to find the cognitive connection between a patient’s thoughts, feelings, and symptoms.
+CBT can be used to treat a variety of ailments and has also become a more common treatment for conditions like schizophrenia and psychosis, helping specialists find the cognitive connection between a patient’s thoughts, feelings, and symptoms.

-If you or your loved one has a mental health disorder or addiction, our Northeast addictions treatment center offers various levels of substance abuse treatment and mental health care that can help.
-Contact us today to learn how you can get started.
+If you or your loved one has a mental health disorder or addiction, our Northeast addictions treatment center offers options for Massachusetts substance abuse treatment and mental health care that can help.
+Contact Clearbrook today to learn how you can get started.

 DBT vs. CBT: How Are They Different?